 Customer Journey Analytics BI extension

 The Customer Journey Analytics BI extension enables SQL access to the data views that you have defined in Customer Journey Analytics.
-Your data engineers and analysts might be more familiar with Power BI, Tableau, or other business intelligence and visualization tools (further referred to as BI tools).
+Your data engineers and analysts might be more familiar with Power BI, Tableau Desktop, or other business intelligence and visualization tools (further referred to as BI tools).
 They can now create reporting and dashboards based on the same data views that Customer Journey Analytics users are using when creating their Analysis Workspace projects.

 Adobe Experience Platform Query Service is the SQL interface to data available in the data lake of Experience Platform.
 With the Customer Journey Analytics BI extension enabled, the functionality of Query Service is extended to see your Customer Journey Analytics data views as tables or views in a Query Service session.
 As a result, business intelligence tools that use Query Service as their PostgresSQL interface benefit seamlessly from this extended functionality.